m30ws/genesa/README.md

 - https://github.com/boppreh/keyboard

 ## Quick start
+You can run the program directly (by double-clicking) or through command line where you can specify node type in arguments.
-You can specify type in arguments.
-Otherwise, you will be prompted for it interactively.
+If you don't specify type you will be prompted for it interactively.
 ```console
 py genesa.py
 py genesa.py [host|client]
 ```

 ## Special keybinds
-The program features a few useful keybinds as well as configurable selection of keys that should be tracked.
+The program features a few useful keybinds as well as configurable selection of keys that should be tracked with the following defaults:

 | Shortcut | Description |
 | :------: | ----------- |